jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 # CloudGuard SHIFTLEFT integration with CICD pipeline on AWS

-Docker images often contains vulnerabilities that can allow an attacker to leverage when the application is at runtime - in both test and production environments.
-It's crutial for DevOps engineers to ensure that the security is integrated into CICD Pipeline.
+Docker images often contain vulnerabilities that can allow an attacker to leverage when the application is at runtime - in both test and production environments.
+It's crutial for DevOps engineers to ensure that the security is integrated into CICD Pipeline for your cloud native applications.
+Check Point's CloudGuard SHIFTLEFT is a security tool that can integrate into your CICD pipeline, and scan your containers for vulnerabilities.

 In this tutorial, I'll do a step-by-step walk-through of integrating CloudGuard SHIFTLEFT into your CICD Pipeline on AWS.
 The integration will happen at the build stage.